paula-lee/phase-0-tracks/web_dev/request_cycle/web_servers.md

 	Ran rm -rf *.
 	It is best practice to run your application at a user level and do administrative tasks at the root user level.

+RELEASE 2: EXPLORE THE DOM
+inner-text: change some of the titles or content from the page
+lang: maybe I want to practice my spanish and convert it
+contentedible: what if it wasn't inheritable?
+Would like to know
+	what happens and make it false instead.
+nodeType: can specify a type of node by using 1, 2, 3, or 8; is read-only
+outer-text: similar to inner-text but instead of just replacing the
+	content inside the tags, outer-text replaces the content AND the tags.